norcams/docs-enduser/docs/shpc.rst

   dedicated resources.
 This leads to better resource utilization for the NREC infrastructure.

-* The sHPC service has two flavor sets weighted for compute and memory intensive workloads respectively.
+* The sHPC service has three flavor sets weighted for compute and memory intensive workloads respectively.
 Read more about the available flavors belov.